bbauska/W3Cx-3of5/README.md

 </html>
 ```

-This is similar to the previous example except that we called setTimeout(function, delay) instead of setInterval(function, period). **As setTimeout runs the function passed as the first parameter only once, we also have to call it at the end of the loop**.
+This is similar to the previous example except that we called setTimeout(function, delay) instead of setInterval(function, period).
+As setTimeout runs the function passed as the first parameter only once, we also have to call it at the end of the loop.

 Extract from source code: